amirrajan/survivingtheappstore/manuscript/developer-logs.md

 and Canvas controls.
 You can check out the fruits of our labor at [http://github.com/amirrajan/node-kick](http://github.com/amirrajan/node-kick).

-#Nov 8, 2013: One of the Worst Days of My Life
+#Day 157 - Nov 8, 2013: One of the Worst Days of My Life

 It took a full 7 days.
 But A Dark Room was finally in the App Store.
 I downloaded the release version of the game on my iPhone 5 and was able